mbrenn3/GT-on-chip/170214/report.md

 **Dilution Scheme**

-150 uL pipetted into 1.5 mL CAT to make 10^-2, 3xRNS, 3xRS, 3xRN, one for further dilution
+150 uL pipetted into 1.5 mL CAT to make 10^-3, 3xRNS, 3xRS, 3xRN, one for further dilution

-150 uL pipetted into 1.5 mL CAT to make 10^-3

 150 uL pipetted into 1.5 mL CAT to make 10^-4

+150 uL pipetted into 1.5 mL CAT to make 10^-5

-150 uL pipettd into 1.5 mL CAT to make 10^-5, 3xR, 3xS
+150 uL pipettd into 1.5 mL CAT to make 10^-6, 3xR, 3xS

+*I mistakenly diluted too much.
+I intended to plate at 10^-2 for crosses and 10^-5 for counts*

 **Plates are filled with:**